 You ask the question, "What's making me fat?" as you diet year after year, lose weight and gain it back.
 If permanent weight loss sometimes seems impossible, there might be some surprising reasons why you are having trouble losing weight.
 The good news is, it’s may not be all your fault!
 The bad news is that some factors that are difficult to control could cause you to gain weight despite your best efforts.

-Things in Your Environment Can Make You Fat
+Your Environment Can Make You Fat

 Below are some surprising answers to the question, "What's making you fat?"

-1. Your Spouse and Your Friends Could Be Making You Fat
+1. Your Spouse and Your Friends

 Eating fattening foods is a bad habit that you can "catch" from your spouse.
 John Gray, PhD, the recognized expert on relationships and author of Men Are From Mars, Women Are From Venus and Venus on Fire, Mars on Ice, says that spouses have a strong influence on each others habits.
 If your spouse loves rich deserts, gravy and pastries, you could “catch” those fattening habits and gain weight – even though your spouse isn’t fat!